Stem Cells and Diabetes

 One of the primary distinctions between Type 1 and Type 2 diabetes is that, in Type 2, the regulation and absorption of glucose is disrupted.
 Instead of the glucose being absorbed into the cells, where it is converted into energy, the sugar builds up in the bloodstream.

-Both Type 1 and Type 2 diabetes can be genetic.
-But developing Type 2 due to unhealthy habits in nutrition and activity levels is a very common factor.
+Both Type 1 and Type 2 diabetes can be genetic, but unhealthy habits in nutrition and activity levels is a very common factor in developing Type 2 diabetes.
 Regardless of the reasons for developing Type 2 diabetes, it is a progressive disease that must be managed throughout life.